quasarframework/quasar-framework.org/source/guide/cordova-preparation.md

 $ cordova platform add [android|ios]
 ```

-You can now verify if everything is in order.
-Type:
+To verify that everything is in order, type:
 ```bash
 $ cordova requirements
 ```